elmtree-askmo/cloudcannon-app/content/learn/psychology/how-can-big-data-analytics-be-used-to-make-individuallevel-inferences-in-antisocial-behavior-studies.md

     subject: Psychology
     url: /learn/psychology/questions/what-are-the-benefits-of-datadriven-personalized-care-in-mental-health
 related_article3:
-    id: 164071
+    id: 164079
     title: >-
-        What challenges does the reproducibility crisis pose to research on antisociality?
+        What are the benefits of data-driven personalized care in mental health?
     subject: Psychology
-    url: /learn/psychology/questions/what-challenges-does-the-reproducibility-crisis-pose-to-research-on-antisociality
+    url: /learn/psychology/questions/what-are-the-benefits-of-datadriven-personalized-care-in-mental-health
 related_article4:
-    id: 164078
+    id: 164085
     title: >-
-        How can machine learning and AI uncover patterns in mental health data?
+        How does the paradigm shift in psychiatry from group to individual-level inferences impact diagnostics and prognostics?
     subject: Psychology
-    url: /learn/psychology/questions/how-can-machine-learning-and-ai-uncover-patterns-in-mental-health-data
+    url: /learn/psychology/questions/how-does-the-paradigm-shift-in-psychiatry-from-group-to-individuallevel-inferences-impact-diagnostics-and-prognostics
 related_article5:
-    id: 164084
+    id: 164079
     title: >-
-        What is the significance of integrated data in developing personalized care solutions?
+        What are the benefits of data-driven personalized care in mental health?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-significance-of-integrated-data-in-developing-personalized-care-solutions
+    url: /learn/psychology/questions/what-are-the-benefits-of-datadriven-personalized-care-in-mental-health
 ---

 &nbsp;